 Docket No. 21-035-09, UPSC June 2, 2022 Order p.
 5-8 PacifiCorp must comply with Guidelines 4(b) and 4(i) by not constraining its model to preclude selection of new natural gas resources The 2023 IRP included natural gas resource options, which had been excluded in the 2021 IRP.
-Docket No. 21-035-09, UPSC June 2, 2022 Order p.
-9-18 PacifiCorp will provide information to stakeholders three business days in advance of public meetings PacifiCorp consistently provided meeting materials to stakeholders via email within the parameters of this requirement.
+PacifiCorp will provide information to stakeholders three business days in advance of public meetings PacifiCorp consistently provided meeting materials to stakeholders via email within the parameters of this requirement.
 See Volume II, Appendix C (Public Input).

-DOCKET NO. 90- 2035-01 p.
-33-37 The Integrated Resource Plan will be used in rate cases to evaluate the performance of the utility and to review avoided cost calculations.
-PacifiCorp is compliant with this standard. ------------------------------------ -- ---
+DOCKET NO. 9 2035-01 p.
+33-37 90- The Integrated Resource Plan will be used in rate cases to evaluate the performance of the utility and to review avoided cost calculations.
+PacifiCorp is compliant with this standard. ---------------------------------- --- ---